omarawd7/GSoC-24-TOSCA-LSP-Report/README.md

 ## Project Summary

 This project is an enhancement for Eclipse Winery, Eclipse Winery is a web-based environment for modeling OASIS TOSCA topologies, by implementing basic security measures.
-Currently, Winery focuses on providing a graphical editing environment for modeling application topologies.
-However, by having a Language Server Protocol (LSP) provider for OASIS TOSCA YAML files.
+Currently, Winery focuses on providing a graphical editing environment for modeling application topologies, however, by having a Language Server Protocol (LSP) provider for OASIS TOSCA YAML files.
 This would allow Winery to support the latest version of the OASIS TOSCA standard and handle dynamic type additions.
 The outcomes of the project include: <br>
 1- LSP server supports the latest OASIS TOSCA 2.0 standard. <br>
-2- LSP server that is aware of newly introduced types and definitions and makes them available in the service template.<br>
+2- Awareness of the newly introduced types and definitions and makes them available in the service template.<br>
-3- LSP server that handles importing from multiple files within a repository or directory.<br>
+3- Importing from multiple files TOSCA files within a repository or directory.<br>
-4- LSP server that has context-dependent auto-completion for the TOSCA keywords and types.<br>
+4- Context-dependent auto-completion for the TOSCA keywords and types.<br>
 5- Validation for the Tosca types:
     artifact type, capability type, node type, and relationship type.<br>
 6- Validation for the definitions: imports definition, property definition, requirements definition, schema definition, and capability definition.<br>
 7- Validation for the templates:
     service template, and node template.<br>
-8- There is an enhanced key identification mechanism for the TOSCA files by prefixing keys with their parent elements and list indices, providing better clarity and traceability in nested YAML structures.
+8- Enhanced key identification mechanism for the TOSCA files by prefixing keys with their parent elements and list indices, providing better clarity and traceability in nested YAML structures.
 9- Demonstrating the functionality of the LSP server using compatible Visual Studio Code.

 ## Vision